Gardening doesn’t need to be a huge investment. Like seeds sprouting in a garden, it’s something you can build on over time.

 A super easy way to stretch your gardening dollars is by signing up for The Home Depot Garden Club.
 Each week, coupons come to your inbox to help you save on gardening supplies.

-In addition, you’ll help your garden along with useful tips and ideas plus easy projects that help make your landscape and outdoor living space look well-loved.
+In addition, you’ll help your garden along with useful tips and ideas while learning about easy projects that help make your landscape and outdoor living space look well-loved.

 For other money-saving ideas, read these tips for creating a low-maintenance garden.